 This investment was made based on a $100 million post-money valuation.

 HQ Trivia’s demise came after an anticipated acquisition fell through at the last moment.

 HQ’s dramatic rise in its first six months or so seemed to herald a bold new age.
 The user participation, the cash prizes, and the real-time broadcast looked set to change the world, no small number of journalists declared.

 The rapid ascent of Intermedia Labs’ app, and the potential perceived within it to revolutionise several media formats, only caused us to feel the slowdown that followed ever harder – as a blow.
 As download numbers plummet, and concurrent player levels remain well below the pinnacle of early 2018, the consensus seems to be that the game has peaked and is something close to terminal decline.

-Seemingly, the only thing to come out of the situation intact is the celebrity of much-loved HQ Trivia host Scott Rogowsky, the cult of whom is evidenced by the backlash when he was threatened with the sack by Yusupov over an unauthorised interview he gave to the Daily Beast – the latter later apologised.
+Seemingly, the only thing to come out of the situation intact was the celebrity of much-loved HQ Trivia host Scott Rogowsky, the cult of whom is evidenced by the backlash when he was threatened with the sack by Yusupov over an unauthorised interview he gave to the Daily Beast – the latter later apologised.
 It might be argued that since leaving HQ Trivia, Rogowsky’s star has also fallen, with his presenting currently limited to DAZN’s baseball show ChangeUp.

 And what about the app itself?
-As it stands, it seems unlikely that HQ Trivia will once again reach the dizzy heights of those early days – though we should never rule out a new unexpected lease of life.
-Yusupov has stated that the viral nature of games means that we cannot expect such peak activity to last forever.
-The ‘experiments’ currently being carried out suggest that HQ Trivia is unsure about from where the next viral peak will come, however.
+HQ Trivia was never able to re-reach the dizzy heights of those early days.
+Yusupov has stated that the viral nature of games means that we couldn’t expect such peak activity to last forever.
+The ‘experiments’ carried out by HQ Trivia suggests that its makers were unsure about from where the next viral peak would come, however.
+Ultimately it never came.

-When the bar is set so high, however, we cannot help but wonder what might have been had things panned out differently…
+Until we see such an app come into being, we can only wonder what might have been had things panned out differently…